OPM/opm-simulators/README.md

 PLATFORMS
 ---------

-The opm-autodiff module is designed to run on Linux platforms.
+The opm-simulators module is designed to run on Linux platforms.
 It is also regularly run on Mac OS X. No efforts have been made to ensure that the code will compile and run on windows platforms.